-Entries and registration fees shall be made via the BA website.
+Tournament registration and the applicable fees shall be made via the BA website.
 The person completing the entry form will receive an email from BA confirming receipt of entry.

 BA reserves the right to accept a late entry or solicit an additional entry up to the date the tournament draw is completed in order to achieve an even number of entries and avoid byes.